RenderKit/oidn/README.md

 ## Prerequisites

-You can clone the latest Intel Open Image Denoise sources via:
+You can clone the latest Intel Open Image Denoise sources using Git with the Git Large File Storage (LFS) extension:

 ```
     git clone --recursive https://github.com/OpenImageDenoise/oidn.git